ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 You can also break at other logical points, like after a comma in a longer sentence, or before starting an inline markup command.
 It is a guideline, not a rule.
-This tends to be a pretty good fit for any sort of written prose, when it is in a markup language like adoc/reST/MarkDown and managed in version control.
+This tends to be a pretty good fit for any sort of written prose, when it is in a markup language like ReST and managed in a version control system.

 There are four reasons for this:
-Writing that way, there is no worrying about line length or when to wrap.
+- Writing that way, there is no worrying about line length or when to wrap.
-It encourages shorter, simpler sentences which is a good thing when writing docs.
+- It encourages shorter, simpler sentences which is a good thing when writing docs.
-The diffs when changes are submitted also tend to be more readable and focused.
+- The diffs when changes are submitted also tend to be more readable and focused.
-Lines are easier to translate and less likely to be changed.
+- Lines are easier to translate and less likely to be changed.

-|
+Comments for why things are documented a certain way can be hidden after a double dot and NOTE: and may contain a link to relevant issue in the tracker for more info.

 Translation
 -----------
 Translation files are generated and managed by Sphinx.
 If the images are not translated, they will default back to the original.
 Filenames do not get translated.
 There may be translation notes hidden in the documentation, blocked out with \..
 TRANSLATION NOTE:

 Files for translation will be hosted at `Launchpad <https://translations.launchpad.net/openshot/2.0/+translations>`_.

 When translating numbers referencing a screenshot in non-westen languages, please make sure to update the screenshot too.
-If availeble, Images of the translation should be saved in their subdirectory *(to be decided)*
+If availeble, images of the translation should be saved in their subdirectory *(to be decided)*

 ..
+TODO: Add subdirectory

-TRANSLATION NOTE: After translating tables, make sure that the underlining of table rows stays the same length as the new words.
+..
+TRANSLATION NOTE: After translating tables, make sure that the underlining of table rows stay the same length as the new words.